mk-fg/hwctl/README.md

 (mpy-cross binary used there is trivial to build - see [Arch PKGBUILD here] - but copying script itself as main.py will work for autorun just as well)

+`loader.py` in that example can also include/pass any config options to run(), e.g. `run(verbose=True, btn_debounce=0.3)`, to be used as a plaintext configuration file, without the need to replace main mpy module.

 Also wrote-up some extended thoughts on this subject in a ["USB hub per-port power switching done right" blog post].